China Sourcing: Embezzlement and Fraud

 How to prevent this:

-Do you have any procedures in place to avoid fraud?
+Do you have any procedures in place to avoid scams from China?
 What are they?
 Share your thoughts with us in the comments below.